 Julia Faulkner adores beautiful, interpretively meaningful, technically accomplished singing.
 The American soprano was known for giving audiences exactly that on major stages during an outstandingly successful international career.
 Today a new generation of singers is benefiting from Faulkner’s knowledge and experience at Lyric’s renowned artist-development program, The Patrick G. and Shirley W. Ryan Opera Center, where she is director of vocal studies.

 Faulkner also teaches at Philadelphia’s Curtis Institute of Music and at other prestigious programs for young singers, including those of The Santa Fe Opera and the Aldeburgh Festival.
-She recently finished a residency in London with the artists of both the Jette Parker (Royal Opera House) and Harewood (English National Opera) Young Artist programs.
-In the past two years, her students have been finalists in several of the world’s most prestigious vocal competitions, and she works with many stars of the world’s major houses.
+She also completed a residency in London with the artists of both the Jette Parker (Royal Opera House) and Harewood (English National Opera) Young Artist programs.
+In the past several years, her students have been finalists in several of the world’s most prestigious vocal competitions, and she works with many stars of the world’s major houses.

 The self-described “Wisconsin girl” grew up with parents who encouraged her involvement in the performing arts (Faulkner’s mother was a singer, her father a professor who founded the University of Wisconsin-Stevens Point theater arts department).
 She started with children’s theater and, by age 12, she was in summer-stock productions learning stagecraft.
 Hearing something special in her singing voice, her father brought her to a local teacher, for whom she auditioned with the ballad “Moon River.”
 She eventually fell in love with classical repertoire, “and once I found that I sang it well, it just seemed natural to go to school and study it.”
 She did so at Indiana University.
 Her mentor there – as for so many other successful singers – was Wagner soprano Margaret Harshaw, at that time one of America's most formidable voice teachers.